elissonmichael/coding_challenge/README.md

 I made this to try to help a friend, using ruby `3.0.5p211`.

-After installing ruby, run: `ruby services/legislator-votes-exporter.rb`
+After installing ruby, run:

+- `ruby services/legislator-votes-exporter.rb`
+- `ruby services/legislator-bills-exporter.rb`

 ## Overview